lab-antwerp-1/home/vocabulary/git-commands.md

 - git diff --staged

-Or you can compare two branches:
+Or you can compare two branches.

 - gif diff [branch1] [branch2]